COVID-19 UPDATE from Hays County Epidemiologist Eric Schneider

 The majority of patients will have mild symptoms of a low-grade fever and a cough with chest congestion.
 These patients do not need to seek medical care or laboratory testing.
 Staying at home until you are fever-free for 48 hours, staying hydrated, and resting is the best way to defeat this virus.
 People who are over 65, have an underlying medical condition, or a weak immune system are the individuals that are most at risk of their symptoms becoming severe.
 These are the individuals we encourage to seek medical attention.

 Hays County Local Health Department strongly encourages employers to strictly enforce, and possibly expand, their sick leave policies.
-Research shows that access to paid sick days for employees drastically lowers the rate which coworkers infect each other with flu-like-illness, such as COVID-19.
-Persons working while sick can easily result in widespread COVID-19.
+Research shows that access to paid sick days for employees drastically lowers the rate.